symPiotr/amplicon_analysis_pipeline/README.md

 * Filter reagent contaminants
 * Data interpretation, visualization, diversity analyses... a complicated piece that will be developed!

 The outline of these steps is provided below.
 In most cases, you will be directed to detailed pipelines.
-At least, that's the plan.
+At least, that's the plan :stuck_out_tongue:

 &nbsp;